 Most veterinarians and veterinary ophthalmologists can quickly tell the difference between nuclear sclerosis and cataracts in dogs with an exam.
-But it is important to note that according to Animal Eye Care LLC., nuclear sclerosis usually occurs by the time a dog is 6 years old.
+But it is important to note that nuclear sclerosis usually occurs by the time a dog is 6 years old.

 The exam will involve checking the corneas.
 If the cloudiness is present on or behind the cornea, then the problem is likely a cataract.

 The only clinical symptom of nuclear sclerosis is a cloudiness on the lens.
 Some dogs may also experience some difficulty with judging distance and range.

 If a veterinary ophthalmologist looks deeper into your dog’s eye and can see clearly through to the retina, then the problem is likely nuclear sclerosis.